Solutions for severe headache and migraine provided by Specialist Neurologists

 Chronic Migraine are headaches, head pain and migrainous ‘flares’ that occur more than 14 days per month.
 Chronic pain and impairment may have been present for many years.
 It is most important to carefully consider medication use with an expert, avoid triggers and look at physical therapies.

-Our state-wide group of clinics use injectable therapies (anti-wrinkle muscle relaxant with ultra-fine needles) to treat chronic migraine.
+At our state-wide group of consulting locations, specialist doctors use injectable therapies (anti-wrinkle muscle relaxant with ultra-fine needles) to treat chronic migraine.

-Our expert Neurologists will put together a carefully considered, evidence based management plan to improve migraine.
+Expert Neurologists who practice at NNM will put together a carefully considered, evidence based management plan to improve migraine.

 Do you have Chronic Migraine?
 Are your headaches: